 According to a study conducted by Marty Rossmann of the University of Minnesota, young adults who began daily chores at age 3 or 4 were more likely to have good relationships with family and friends, to achieve academic and early career success and to be self-sufficient, as compared with those who didn’t have chores or who started them as teens.

-A separate study from Harvard Graduate School of Education also found that daily chores teach children how to be empathetic and responsive to others’ needs.
+A separate study, from Harvard Graduate School of Education, also found that daily chores teach children how to be empathetic and responsive to others’ needs.

 And let’s not overlook the most obvious benefit: chores give kids the basic skills and knowledge necessary to maintain a home and household.
 Not having this basic knowledge can be a source of embarrassment for young adults.

-- Getting Away From “Me”: In addition to making their bed and putting together their school lunch, make sure kids also do tasks that help the family as a whole.
+- Getting away from a “me” mindset: In addition to making their bed and putting together their school lunch, kids should also do tasks that help the family as a whole.
 These could include sweeping the floor, taking care of a pet, or doing dishes, to name a few examples.

-- Let Kids Learn Their Mistakes: Jessica Lahey, the author of “The Gift of Failure” says parents shouldn’t swoop in and fix the mistakes kids make when doing chores.
+- Let kids learn their mistakes: Jessica Lahey, the author of “The Gift of Failure” says parents shouldn’t swoop in and fix the mistakes kids make when doing chores.
 As she says in this Slate article: “…what’s more important—that the dishes are immaculate, or that your child develops a sense of purpose and pride because he’s finally contributing in a real and valuable way to the family?”

-- Be a Teacher: While Jessica Lahey’s argument is compelling, Parents can also provide kids with some direction, in the beginning, to help kids be successful.
+- Be a teacher: While Jessica Lahey’s argument is compelling, Parents can also provide kids with some direction, in the beginning, to help kids be successful.
 But the key here is to explain with an attitude that kids are capable and it’s OK if perfection isn’t achieved overnight (or over the next year).